meggsila/travl-localization/README.md

 2. copy the en.lproj folder
 3. add it next to the other folders.
 4. rename it to yourLanguageCode.lproj (use https://www.ibabbleon.com/iOS-Language-Codes-ISO-639.html if you don't know the code)
-5. edit the strings file and add your localisations
+5. edit the strings file and add your translations
 6. Add a commit message and commit & push